bluenviron/mediamtx/README.md

 docker run --rm -it --network=host aler9/rtsp-simple-server
 ```

 The `--network=host` argument is mandatory since Docker can change the source port of UDP packets for routing reasons, and this makes RTSP routing impossible.
-An alternative consists in disabling UDP and exposing the RTSP port, by creating a file named `rtsp-simple-server.yml` with the following content:
+To avoid the option, disable UDP and expose the RTSP port, by creating a file named `rtsp-simple-server.yml` with the following content:
 ```yaml
 protocols: [tcp]
 ```